ietf-wg-cellar/ebml-specification/specification.markdown

 Although an Element ID with all VINT\_DATA bits set to zero is invalid, an Element Data Size with all VINT\_DATA bits set to zero is allowed for EBML Data Types which do not mandate a non-zero length.
-In particular the Signed Integer, Unsigned Integer, Float, and Date EBML Element Data Types have definitions which require a length of at least one octet and thus in these cases an Element Data Size with all VINT\_DATA bits set to zero is invalid.
-EBML Element Data Types such as String, UTF-8, Master-element, and Binary do not have definitions that include minimum lengths greater than one octet and thus Elements of these Data Types may include an Element Data Size with all VINT\_DATA bits set to zero.
-This indicates that the Element Data of the Element is zero octets in length.
+An Element Data Size with all VINT\_DATA bits set to zero indicates that the Element Data of the Element is zero octets in length.
 Such an Element is referred to as an Empty Element.
+The semantic meaning of Empty Elements is defined as part of the definition of the EBML Element Types.

 An Element Data Size with all VINT\_DATA bits set to one is reserved as an indicator that the size of the Element is unknown.
 The only reserved